phone: +32 (0)2 650 45 11

 Species delimitation and evolution of threatened African rosewood species of the genus Pterocarpus

-Supervisor: Olivier Hardy (EBE)
+Supervisor: Olivier Hardy (ebe)

 Co-supervisor: Nils Bourland (RMCA, CITES)